JAlcocerT/JAlcocerT/content/blog/dev-cool-apis.md

 You can get data from other users/services that have collected/processed and expose it for you.

-In case you want to expose your own API endpoints with code, for example with [FastAPI](https://jalcocert.github.io/JAlcocerT/fast-api) or with [Pocketbase BaaS](https://jalcocert.github.io/JAlcocerT/pocketbase/#what-are-api-rules)
+In case you want to expose your own API endpoints with code, for example with [FastAPI](https://jalcocert.github.io/JAlcocerT/fast-api) or with [Pocketbase BaaS](https://jalcocert.github.io/JAlcocerT/pocketbase/#what-are-api-rules).

+This time is going to be [yfinance](https://jalcocert.github.io/JAlcocerT/r-yfR-package-guide/) based.

+> That I also covered recently on this post: https://jalcocert.github.io/JAlcocerT/python-financial-data-with-yfinance/

+Im aware that there are many APIs around: https://github.com/public-apis/public-apis

 ### Weather